-When I went to pick him up at the spay & neuter clinic a few days later.
-When the vet brought him out, she told me how skinny he was.
+When I went to pick him up at the spay & neuter clinic, when the vet brought him out, she told me how skinny and malnourished he was.
 He was all ribs and no meat.
-Poor baby.
-He was so skinny under all that fur, the vet guessed he hadn't eaten much in the week he was at the shelter.
+Poor puppy!
+He was so skinny under all that fur, the vet guessed he hadn't eaten much in the entire time he was at the shelter (7 days).
 I told her how I saw the other puppies attacking him whenever he tried to eat.
-He had multiple wounds all over his small body.
-She told me that he needed a lot of TLC to repair both his heart and his wounds.
-I made this woman a promise that I would give him plenty of love.
+He had wounds all over.
+The vet told me that he needed a lot of TLC and I made her a promise that I would give him plenty of love.

-Soon after his homecoming I realized a few import things about my puppy.
-First, was that he was extremely food aggressive.
+After his homecoming I realized a few import things about my puppy.
+First, he was extremely food aggressive.
 He ate food with such vigor, he acted like it was his last meal.
 To this day he still has issues with food.
-The second thing that I realized is that he was almost feral.
-He was a naughty little boy and would snap at me.
+The second thing, was that he was almost feral.
+He would snap at me when I tried to pet him.
 He wanted nothing to do with petting and cuddles.
-He just wasn't accustomed to being touched or handled.
-Fortunately his love for food and my love for him, helped him overcome this.
+He wasn't accustomed to being touched or handled.
+Fortunately, his love for food and my love for him, helped him overcome this.

-To date, Kuma has over 100 professional acting credits!
+To date, Kuma has over well over 100 professional acting credits.
 For a partial list please take a look at his resume.
 I try to keep track of his jobs but there have been many I have forgotten to write down.
-Kuma LOVES to do studio work and enjoys it so much that sometimes I think he's a reincarnated "Cary Grant."
+Kuma enjoys doing studio work so much that sometimes I think he's a reincarnated "Cary Grant."
 When he is on set Kuma is truly in his element.

 When he is not on set Kuma enjoys being a regular dog.
 He lives with several other animals on a small farm.
-He likes to remind everyone that he is their mighty pack leader.
-Kuma is totally a momma's boy and everyone in his pack knows that he is my #1.
-He can be bossy, but also the most gentle animal you will ever see with different types of animal species.
+He likes to remind everyone that he is their pack leader.
+Kuma is totally a momma's boy and everyone in his pack knows that he is my #1 guy.
+He can sometimes be bossy, but also the most gentle animal you will ever see with different types of animal species.